LieberInstitute/smokingMouse/README.md

 gene level for nicotine and smoking exposure in adult and pup brain samples, and for smoking exposure in adult blood samples; DEA at the rest of the levels was performed for both exposures in pup brain only.
-DE signals of the genes in the different conditions, ages, tissues, and species (using human results from $^1$[Semick et al., 2020](https://www.nature.com/articles/s41380-018-0223-1)) were contrasted, as well as the DE signals of exons and transcripts vs those of their genes.
-Mean expression of DEGs and non-DEGs genes with and without DE features was also analyzed.
-Then, all resultant DEGs and DE features (and their genes) were compared by direction of regulation (up or down) between and within exposures (nicotine/smoking); mouse DEGs were also compared against human genes associated with TUD from
-$^2$[Toikumo et al.,
+DE signals of the genes across the different experiments, sexes, ages, tissues, and species (using human results from $^1$[Semick et al., 2020](https://www.nature.com/articles/s41380-018-0223-1)) were contrasted, as well as the DE signals of exons and transcripts vs those of their genes.
+Resultant DEGs and DE features (and their genes) were compared by direction of regulation (up/down) between and within exposures (nicotine/smoking); DEGs for smoking and nicotine exposure were compared between sexes and contrasted against sex-related DEGs in pup brain, and against human genes associated with TUD from $^2$[Toikumo et al., 2023](https://www.medrxiv.org/content/10.1101/2023.03.27.23287713v2).
-2023](https://www.medrxiv.org/content/10.1101/2023.03.27.23287713v2).

 <b>4.
 Functional Enrichment Analysis</b>: GO & KEGG terms significantly
 enriched in the clusters of DEGs and genes of DE transcripts and exons were obtained.

 <b>5.
-DGE visualization</b>: the log2-normalized expression of DEGs was
-represented in heat maps in order to distinguish the groups of up- and down-regulated genes.
+DGE visualization</b>: log2-normalized expression of DEGs was scaled and groups of up- and down-regulated genes were distinguished.

 <b>6.
 Novel junction gene annotation</b>: for uncharacterized DE
 junctions with no annotated gene, their nearest, preceding, and